 In 1999, Mrs. Carolyn Trozzo was named as the first Assistant Head of School and served in that position until she became the Interim Head in the year 2000 and then named Head of School.
 In 2001, Mrs. Trozzo chaired the school’s ten-year re-accredidation with the Southwest Association of Episcopal Schools and spearheaded the school’s application to the U.S. Department of Education’s Blue Ribbon Award.
 The school received the 2000 Blue ribbon award in the spring of 2001.
 Holy Spirit was the only Episcopal School in the USA to be named a Blue Ribbon School in that year.

-Currently, Holy Spirit Episcopal School has over seventy faculty and staff members and a student body of approximately 270 students in grades Pre-K through 8th.
+The Reverend Joshua T. Condon has served as rector of Holy Spirit Episcopal Church and School since 2013.
+Currently, Holy Spirit Episcopal School has over seventy faculty and staff members and a student body of approximately 270 students infants through eighth grade.
 Throughout the past several years, the curriculum has changed and adapted to meet the needs of today's children, new programs have been added and faculty and administration have changed.
 However, what has not changed is that Holy Spirit Episcopal School remains committed to academic excellence within the Christian traditions of the Episcopal Church.

 Holy Spirit is a growing, dynamic community.
 It reflects the energy and growth of the surrounding geographic area.
 The variety and diversity of its school and church programs match the variety and diversity of its members.
 Nevertheless, in all of this we are constantly reminded that as a school of the church we “...are no longer strangers and sojourners, but fellow citizens with the saints and members of the household of God.”
 Ephesians 2.29